 Something went wrong at FIU and that something resulted in multiple deaths.
 If you have information about any government funded contract involving substituted goods, gross negligence or shoddy work, give us a call.
 We can investigate and decide if the case is fraud or mere negligence.

 Our goal is to stop the fraud before someone gets hurt.
 Our goal is also to help our whistleblower clients receive proper compensation for steeping forward.
 If we don’t think you are eligible for an award we can still help you report your safety concerns, anonymously if necessary.

 Under the False Claims Act, whistleblowers can receive up to 30% of whatever the government or we collect on behalf of the government from the wrongdoers.
 The law also protects whistleblowers from workplace retaliation.

-Today we mourn the victims at Florida International University.
-Tomorrow we work to prevent another tragedy like this from ever happening again.
+While we mourn the victims at Florida International University, it is important to work to prevent another tragedy like this from ever happening again.

-For more information, contact attorney Brian Mahany online, by email () or by phone at 414-704-6731.
+For more information, contact attorney Brian Mahany online, by email () or by phone at .
 All inquiries are protected by the attorney client privilege and kept confidential.
-See also our Buy American and Chinese Steel information page.
+See also our Buy American and Chinese Steel and DOT whistleblower information pages.

 The federal Occupational Safety and Health Administration (OSHA) cited five contractors involved in the construction of the FIU bridge.
 The total death toll in that accident was six.
 Cited were the two main contractors Figg Bridge Engineers Inc., and Munilla Construction Management LLC.
 Also charged were Bolton Perez & Associates, Structural Technologies LLC and The Structural Group of South Florida Inc.